markfeit/enom-dyndns-updater/README.md

 As `root`, execute `make install`.

-Edit `/opt/enomdns/config` to set up the zone, host and password.
+Edit `config` to set up the zone, host and password.

 As `root` execute `make install` a second time to make sure all ownership and permissions are correct.